Subspace stabilisers in hyperbolic lattices

-\begin{remark} Let us note that in the classification of algebraic semisimple groups by Tits \cite{Tits66}, type II lattices as defined above belong to the index $C^{(2)}_{m, 1}$.
-However, this index also comprises the case when $D$ is a matrix algebra (type I lattices in our notation).
-Here we follow Vinberg's notation \cite[p.~221]{Vin-Geometry-II} that tells these two cases apart. \end{remark}
+\begin{remark} Let us note that in the classification of algebraic semi-simple groups by Tits \cite{Tits66}, type-II lattices as defined above belong to the indices ${^1}D^{(2)}_{m, 0}$ or ${^2}D^{(2)}_{m, 0}$, as also follows from Proposition~\ref{prop:non-isotropic-over-division-algebra} (see also \cite[Proposition 13.6]{Emery}).
+We would also like to mention the fact that the discussion in \cite[p.~220]{Vin-Geometry-II} apparently does not take into account type-II arithmetic lattices in dimension $3$ (cf. Section~\ref{sec:3-dim-arithmetic}). \end{remark}